Background

 - a call for decisive action

-- community involvement in mitigation efforts.
+- community involvement in mitigation efforts

-What you told us about the Climate Adaptation Framework.
+What you told us about Climate Adaptation

 - Over 80% of respondents are extremely concerned or very concerned about the possible impacts of climate change.